YSG (Yatsen Holding Limited) stock is in for a key growth catalyst - The Dwinnex

 Ratios:

-For a deeper understanding of Yatsen Holding Limited’s stock, let’s take a closer look at its various ratios.
+To gain a deeper understanding of YSG’s stock, we examine its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 4.80 and its Current Ratio is at 5.50.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades